breadli428/eth-computational-models-of-motion/Readme.md

 - if three Boids from the same group are close to a Boid from the other group, the latter one is removed from the system.

 To divide the Boids into two groups, a group assignment is generated to determine which group each Boid belongs to.
 In addition, to avoid infinite reproduction which slows down the computation, a reproduction limit of one is considered where *each Boid is allowed to generate only one child* if the conditon of the first rule is fulfilled.
 This information is termed as reproduction permission, where 0 denotes reproduction allowed and 1 denotes not.
 Together with group assignment, the information of each Boid is stored in a matrix called `group_label`, where each column corresponds to a Boid and *consists of two entries* - the first one represents the group assignment while the second one represents the reproduction permission.
+This matrix is initialized in the function `void initializeGroupLabel()`.

 These rules are realized by dynamically adding or removing a Boid (a column) in or from `positions` and `velocities` when the conditions are fulfilled.
 It is worth noting that the newly added Boid is positioned and has a velocity at the average positions and velocities of its parents.